 2-cycle string trimmers require a gasoline and oil mix consisting of unleaded gasoline with a minimum octane rating of 89 and a maximum ethanol content of 10% and a 2-cycle premium oil that is ISO-L-EGD and JASO M345 FD certified.
 Most 4-cycle string trimmers require an engine oil of 10W-30.

-You can find recommended gas to oil mix ratio by manufacturer for 2-cycle string trimmers and recommended oil by manufacturer for 4-cycle engines below.
+You can find recommended gas-to-oil mix ratio by the manufacturer for 2-cycle string trimmers and recommended oil by the manufacturer for 4-cycle engines below.
 Take all safety precautions when working with oil and your string trimmer in your operation’s manual.

 This is the Oil to Use in a 2-Cycle String Trimmer

 A 2-cycle (2-stroke) engine requires oil to be added to the fuel used in the string trimmer.
 This fuel and oil mixture is added to the fuel tank.